mi-classroom/mi-web-technologien-beiboot-ss2026-magrund/docs/0003-Gesture-Library-API-and-Refactoring.md

 - The detector turns landmark input into gesture results.
 - The tracker stabilizes repeated detections over time.
 - The counter translates gesture results into application actions.
+- The built-in gesture definitions provide a default mapping that can be reused or copied into a custom registry.

 The API accepts plain landmark arrays and optional registry instances.
 This keeps the library framework-agnostic and easy to reuse in other browser apps.